DAH5/StaticPHP/docs/Customisation.md

 **HTML Tag Preservation:** Sometimes you may want certain tags, like `<pre>`, to remain unminified so that things like code snippets remain intact.
 Simply set `minify_html_tags_to_preserve` to an array of tag names in your StaticPHP configuration.

+## Bulk Redirects Filename

+StaticPHP supports defining all your redirection rules in a single file.
+By default, this filename is `_bulk_redirects`, but you can change it by setting the configuration option `bulk_redirects_filename` to your preferred filename as a string.

+## Redirection Template Filename
+StaticPHP outputs a simple HTML file whenever a redirection takes place.
+You can change the contents of the redirection file by specifying a filename for a template to use instead.
+Set the configuration option `redirection_template_filename` to your chosen filename relative to your source directory.

 ---

 For more information on customising StaticPHP, be sure to check out the [Getting Started](Getting-Started.md) guide.
 For options available to be overridden on a per-file basis, refer to the [MetaData](MetaData.md) guide.